getmanfred/dev-story-scraper/README.md

 1. First, we defined an open-source CV format: the [MAC](https://github.com/getmanfred/mac)
 2. Second, we created a tool to recover and store your data from your Dev Story —as a MAC compliant JSON file— available through [a landing page](https://stage.getmanfred.com/stackoverflowgeddon).
 The code running behind it is what you have in this repo.
-3. Third, we improved [our own online CV platform](https://www.getmanfred.com/) to easily import (if wanted) data from Dev Stories.
+3. Third, we improved [our online CV platform](https://www.getmanfred.com/) to import (if wanted) data from Dev Stories easily.

 ## Who we are